Betulio González

+Professional career

 A native of Maracaibo, Zulia State he made his professional boxing debut on April 24, 1968, knocking out Elio Monzat in the third round at Gonzalez's hometown.
 Gonzalez won his first ten fights, including his Caracas debut, on November 25 of that same year, with a ten-round decision over Evencio Bruguillos.

 On August 1, 1969, his winning streak came to a halt, when he was held to a ten-round draw (tie), by Juan José Brizuela in Caracas.
 He beat Brizuela by a ten-round decision in a September 16 rematch, then challenged Hector Criollo for the Venezuelan Flyweight title on October 10.
 He won his first belt by knocking out Criollo in seven rounds to win the regional title.

 On March 6, 1970, he suffered a somewhat surprising defeat, at the hands of Felix Marquez, who had only five prior professional fights.
 He was knocked out by Marquez in six rounds.
 He followed this with a win over Marquez by 12 rounds split decision to retain the Venezuelan flyweight title in a rematch as well as a win over Nestor Jimenez and a loss to Ignacio Espinal; both Jimenez and Espinal would later go on to fight for world titles.

 On April 1, 1971, he got his first world title try, in what also was his first fight abroad.
 Fighting Masao Ohba in Tokyo for the WBA world Flyweight title, he dropped a fifteen-round unanimous decision.

-After three more wins, he had his second chance at a world title: on November 20, he faced former world champion Erbito Salavarria for the WBC's vacant world title.
+After three more wins, he had his second chance at a world title: on November 20, he faced world champion Erbito Salavarria for his WBC world title.
 The fight resulted in a controversial fifteen-round draw: The Zulia State boxing commission alleged that Salavarria had been given sugar or illegal drugs during the fight, and sent the WBC a bottle with which the sugar or drugs had supposedly been administered.
 The WBC recognized Gonzalez to be as world champion.

-He lost the title in his first defense, being handed a tenth-round knockout by Venice Borkhorsor on September 29 at Bangkok.
+He lost the title in his second defense, being handed a tenth-round knockout by Venice Borkhorsor on September 29 at Bangkok.
+He defeated Socrates Batoto in his lone defense.

 Gonzalez had four wins in a row after that loss, and, on August 4, 1973, he became a world Flyweight champion for the second time, when he claimed the vacant WBA title by defeating Miguel Canto by a fifteen-round majority decision in Maracaibo.

 On November 17, he retained the title with an eleventh-round knockout over Alberto Morales.
 On May 19, 1974, he faced Shoji Oguma, another world champion boxer, in a non-title, ten round bout held at Tokyo.
 Gonzalez prevailed by a ten-round decision.
 On July 20, Gonzalez fought in Italy against Franco Udella, a world Jr. Flyweight champion, and he retained the WBA world Flyweight title with a tenth-round knockout.

 Oguma became the WBA world Flyweight champion when he beat Gonzalez, on November 1, with a fifteen-round split decision in Tokyo.